coq-universe/coq-universe/README.md

 Coq Universe is developed by Ali Caglayan, Emilio J. Gallego Arias, and Thomas Binetruy-Pic.

+Feel free to stop by our [Zulip stream](https://coq.zulipchat.com/#narrow/stream/327010-Coq-Universe) to discuss about this project.

 ## Components

 Coq Universe is built using Dune, and for now, aims to include projects present